apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 #### Two-Parameter Form of `modify`

-For symmetric registers, you can use the single-parameter form of `modify`:
+For symmetric registers, use the single-parameter form of `modify`:

 ```swift
 status.modify { value in